David Hawkes (sinologist)

 David Hawkes (6 July 1923 – 31 July 2009) was a British sinologist and translator.
-After being introduced to Japanese through codebreaking during the Second World War, Hawkes studied Chinese and Japanese at Oxford University between 1945 and 1947 before studying at Peking University from 1948 to 1951.
+After he was introduced to Japanese through codebreaking during the Second World War, Hawkes studied Chinese and Japanese at Oxford University between 1945 and 1947, before studying at Peking University from 1948 to 1951.
 He then returned to Oxford, where he completed his D.Phil. and later became Shaw Professor of Chinese.
 In 1971, Hawkes resigned his position to focus entirely on his translation of the famous Chinese novel The Story of the Stone (also known as Dream of the Red Chamber), which was published in three volumes between 1973 and 1980.
-He retired in 1984 to rural Wales before returning to Oxford in his final years.
+He retired in 1984 to rural Wales before returning to live in Oxford in his final years.

 Hawkes was known for his translations that preserved the "realism and poetry" of the original Chinese, and was the foremost non-Chinese Redology expert.

 Life and career

 Early life

 David Hawkes was born on 6 July 1923 in London, England, and grew up in East London.
 He entered Oxford University in 1942 as a student in Christ Church, where he studied the Latin and Greek Classics.
 After his first year, during the height of the Second World War, Hawkes was recruited to study Japanese in London.
 His talent for East Asian languages was soon recognized by his military superiors, and he was made an instructor to the Japanese codebreakers.
 After the war's end in 1945, Hawkes returned to Oxford, where he transferred from Classics into the newly established Honours School of Chinese, whose only teacher was the former missionary E. R. Hughes (1883–1956).

 Hawkes studied at Oxford until 1947, when he decided to move to China to continue his studies at Peking University.
 Hawkes was so determined that he booked passage on a ship to Hong Kong without having received notice of his acceptance.
 The Chinese scholar Hu Shih, who then served as university president, was notorious for ignoring correspondence, and Hawkes' plans were saved only when the British poet William Empson, who was the only foreigner at the university, noticed Hawkes' letters and arranged for him to be accepted as a graduate student.
-The university was located in downtown Beijing (later moved to Haidian District on the former site of Yenching University), and Hawkes lived in a rented room in a medieval hutong lane dwelling.
+The university was located in downtown Beijing (it later moved to the former site of Yenching University in Haidian District), and Hawkes lived in a rented room in a medieval hutong lane dwelling.
 He took courses in Chinese literature from noted scholars such as Luo Changpei and Yu Pingbo.
-Hawkes and his Chinese classmates were present in Tiananmen Square on 1 October 1949 to hear Mao Zedong announce the founding of the People's Republic of China following the Communist Party of China's defeat of Chiang Kai-shek and the Nationalist Party (Kuomintang) in the Chinese Civil War.
+Hawkes and his Chinese classmates were present in Tiananmen Square on 1 October 1949 to hear Mao Zedong's proclamation of the People's Republic of China following the Chinese Communist Party's defeat of Chiang Kai-shek and the Nationalist Party (Kuomintang) in the Chinese Civil War.